mugglim/build-your-own-tanstack-query/docs/en.md

 ### QueryCache

-The QueryCache cache Query objects in memory.
-It is based on a Map object and queryKey is used as keys.
+The QueryCache caches Query in memory.
+It is based on a Map object, and queryKey is used as the key.

 - key: The hashed value derived from the queryKey.
 The [hashKey](./tanstack-query-lite/core/util.js#L2) hash function uses JSON.stringify.
-- value: The Query object.
+- value: Query.

-> Which method does QueryCache use to add a Query?
+> What method does QueryCache use to add a Query?

-It uses the build method to add Query objects.
-If a query is cached, the cached Query object is returned to avoid creation of new instance.
+The `build` method.
+If a query is cached, the cached query object is returned to avoid creating a new instance.

 ```jsx
 class QueryCache {